 Most food truck operators rent space at a commercial kitchen – a commissary – to prep and store food.
 In fact, commissary space is so essential to a food truck’s operations that many cities require proof of a commissary arrangement as part of their food truck application process.

-Renting commissary space can run up to $1,000 month, usually incorporating both annual and hourly fees.
+Renting commissary space can run up to $1,500 month, usually incorporating both annual and hourly fees.
 Commissary kitchens serve many types of small food businesses, not just food truck operators, meaning they are popular places.
-In high demand markets it’s not uncommon for commissaries to have a wait list.
+In high demand markets, it’s not uncommon for commissaries to have a wait list.

 If you find yourself competing for space, consider brokering an arrangement with other certified owners of commercial kitchen space.
 Restaurants, community centers, and even churches may have a certified kitchen that could be rented for food prep.

 After food prep and service are done for the day, where do trucks go at night?
-To a city-approved, secure location, that’s where.
+To a secure, city-approved location, that’s where.
 Many cities strictly regulate where food trucks can park, not only when they’re serving, but when they’re closed as well.

-If you have the space to store at home on private property that’s certainly an option.
-But if not, many commissaries offer overnight parking as an a-la-cart add on.
+If you have the space to store at home on private property, that’s certainly an option.
+But if not, many commissaries offer overnight parking for an additional fee.
 Be sure to consider this when shopping for your commercial kitchen space.

 Bottom Line Estimate: $500 - $1,000 / month